 WHAT TO SEE ON EASTER ISLAND

-- AHU TAHAI, the closest ahu to town and the hands-down best place to catch a sunset on Easter Island.
+The closest ahu to town and the hands-down best place to catch a sunset on Easter Island.
 Head down at least 30 minutes before the sun sets to meet fellow tourists and watch as the sun and the clouds create an incredible backdrop for the Moai.
 Stay a little past sunset as the sky turns pink and orange.
 Bring a sense of wonder and a full camera battery- you’ll want to have both.

-WHERE (AND WHAT) TO EAT
+WHERE TO EAT ON EASTER ISLAND

-- LA KALETA is on the water and definitely caters to tourists, but we enjoyed the food nonetheless.
+This is located on the water and definitely caters to tourists, but we enjoyed the food nonetheless.
 Our group split both the hot and cold table to start- the cold table was olives, smoked salmon, and cheese, and the hot table was shrimp, calamari, and fish.
 The shrimp curry (recommended to me by another traveler) was delicious and filling, and the crab cake was presented more as a crab dip- tasty but very rich.
 We were not disappointed, and we were not hungry for quite a while!
 Dinner for two (appetizer, two rounds of drinks, and two entrees): $100

 WHERE TO STAY ON EASTER ISLAND

-- TAURA’A HOTEL, just a five minute drive from the airport, was exactly the right choice for our launching pad to Easter Island.
+Just a five minute drive from the airport, it was exactly the right choice for our launching pad to Easter Island.
 Owner Edith will pick you up (with a traditional lei to welcome you to island life!), give you a quick driving tour of Hanga Roa to orient you, and provide you with comfortable accommodations and delicious food.
 Our room had a double bed, plenty of storage for clothes, and a modern bathroom (complete with a shower that had both hot water and incredible water pressure!), but don’t expect conveniences like TV or radio- and, frankly, if you are, Easter Island might not be your kind of vacation.
-Wireless internet was free (though spotty- completely understandable for an island that is five hours by plane from anywhere else!), but the best part was breakfast.
+Wireless internet was free (though spotty- completely understandable for an island that is five hours by plane from anywhere else!), but the best part was the breakfast.
 Eggs that become omelettes just hours after they are laid?
 Yes.
 Guava and mango picked that morning?
 Of course!
 Fried plantains and fresh smoothies?
 I’m amazed we didn’t roll away from the breakfast table each morning.
 Many accommodations on Easter Island provide breakfast as part of the room rate, but don’t pass up on Edith’s- she may be the best cook on the island.
 Another bonus: the hotel is right off the main road, and it’s about a 5 minute walk to shopping and the grocery store and about 20 minutes to Ahu Vai Ure- so you can save money on renting a car or a bike.

-More Information: TauraaHotel.cl
+More Information: TripAdvisor

 WHAT TO KNOW: TIPS FOR VISITING EASTER ISLAND

-- TAKE A TOUR OF EASTER ISLAND with a Rapa Nui guide.
+Look for a tour with a Rapa Nui guide.
 Easter Island natives aren’t just the most knowledgeable when it comes to history and facts, they can bridge the gap between perception and tradition.
 We took a tour with Marauru Tours, and when we asked our guide how in the world her ancestors moved those enormous stone carvings around Easter Island, she shrugged and matter-of-factly told us, “It was Mana.”
 Mana, the term used to describe the divine power some possessed and used to command the Moai to move, probably isn’t the explanation given by guides who have merely studied the island’s history, but after hearing a real descendant relay the tales passed down for generations, you can’t help but believe in the power of the Papanui.

 More Information: MaururuTravel.com

-- THERE ARE TONS OF STRAY DOGS, but they’re all friendly.
+You’ll probably see a lot of dogs running around, but they’re all friendly.
 On our first night in town, while cooling our tired feet in the Pacific waters, a scruffy pup approached me and dropped a shell by my side.
 I threw it for him, and he chased it down and brought it right back for another round.
 Sweet strays who play fetch?
 Definitely my kind of paradise!
 The dogs are plentiful, but they won’t bite, beg for food, or hurt you.
 Treat them well, and throw the shell for them if you’re chosen as their next playmate.

 so you have some cash on hand right away.
 We intended to stop at an ATM in the airport in Santiago during our layover, but because our baggage and the airline staff had other plans for our time, that didn’t happen.
 There are two banks on Easter Island- Santander and Banco Espana- and it’s common for the ATMs to run out of money (especially on weekends).
 Exchange some cash before you go, as not everyone takes credit cards just yet.
 Credit cards are pretty widely accepted at restaurants and hotels, but stores are hit or miss and it all depends on if their machines can get enough reception to processes the transaction.

-- GO!
-This is a true trip-of-a-lifetime, and there is nothing that will ever dull the memories of laughing with new friends over ceviche and beer, watching the last gorgeous sunrays disappear over the horizon, and gazing up in awe at the Moai, some of the most incredible and mysterious stone carvings known to mankind.
+A vacation to Easter Island is a true trip-of-a-lifetime, and there is nothing that will ever dull the memories of laughing with new friends over ceviche and beer, watching the last gorgeous sunrays disappear over the horizon, and gazing up in awe at the Moai, some of the most incredible and mysterious stone carvings known to mankind.